DeweQ/ruby_chess/README.md

-# ruby_chess
+# Chess
+---
 A console-based version of chess game written on ruby.
+Final project of The Odin Project's ruby course.